AaronLi43/PrivacyDemo/backend/BACKGROUND_QUESTIONS_TEST_RESULTS.md

 - **No Follow-ups**: Background questions do not allow `ASK_FOLLOWUP` actions

 ### 2. Question Progression Flow
-- **Step 1**: "Hi, we are going to ask you a few questions about your experience with GenAI tools.
-Are you ready?"
-- **Step 2**: "Tell me about your educational background - what did you study in college or university?"
+- **Step 1**: "Tell me about your educational background - what did you study in college or university?"
-- **Step 3**: "I'd love to hear about your current work and how you got into it by job interviews?"
+- **Step 2**: "I'd love to hear about your current work and how you got into it by job interviews?"
-- **Step 4**: "What first got you interested in using GenAI tools like ChatGPT or Gemini for job interviews?"
+- **Step 3**: "What first got you interested in using GenAI tools like ChatGPT or Gemini for job interviews?"

 ### 3. Phase Transition
-- **Background Phase**: Successfully progresses through all 4 background questions
+- **Background Phase**: Successfully progresses through all 3 background questions
 - **Main Phase**: Successfully transitions to main questions after background completion
-- **State Update**: `bgIdx` advances from 0 → 1 → 2 → 3 → 4, then phase changes to 'main'
+- **State Update**: `bgIdx` advances from 0 → 1 → 2 → 3, then phase changes to 'main'

 ### 4. Server-Side Logic Verification
 The server.js implementation correctly handles background questions: